 At this young age it is all really an experiment to figure out what suits your baby, and what suits your lifestyle – there are no set rules.
 Babies pick up on Mom’s stress too, so if you are feeling anxious or worrying about going back to work for instance, your little one will be picking up on your stress.
 Try to relax and just enjoy her as much as you can, before you know it she’ll be off to school and you will wonder where the time went!

-Studies show that 6 weeks is actually the peak in amount of time spent crying for newborn baby unless they develop colic; after that the time spent crying slowly starts to fall as the baby grows and matures.
+Studies show that 6 weeks is actually the peak in the amount of time spent crying for newborn babies unless they develop colic; after that, the time spent crying slowly starts to fall as the baby grows and matures.
 I actually think 6 weeks is the peak of Mom’s and Dad’s crying too although I haven’t seen any studies on that.
 It can be a very exhausting time!
 Things do get easier and better.